oneapi-src/oneDNN/doc/primitives/batch_normalization.md

    forward propagation should not be performed in-place.

+5. As mentioned above, the batch normalization primitive can be fused with binary addition and ReLU activation (#dnnl_fuse_norm_add_relu).
+   In this case:
+   - on the forward propagation the primitive has one additional input, `src_1`, that should have memory descriptor equal to primitive `data_desc` memory descriptor.
+   - on the backward propagation the primitive has one additional output, `diffsrc_1`, that should have memory descriptor equal to primitive `diff_data_desc` memory descriptor.

-5. As mentioned above, the batch normalization primitive can be fused with ReLU activation even in the training mode.
+6. As mentioned above, the batch normalization primitive can be fused with ReLU activation (#dnnl_fuse_norm_relu) or binary addition and ReLU activation (#dnnl_fuse_norm_add_relu) even in the training mode.
 In this case, on the forward propagation the primitive has one additional output, `workspace`, that should be passed during the backward propagation.